mntcloud/182/README.md

 ## Why?
-The goal is to write a small program, that sees this statement `namespace acme;` and transforms into regular C++ namespace declaration, that include all declarations in the file:
+The goal is to write a small program, that sees this statement `namespace acme;` and transforms into regular C++ namespace declaration, that includes all declarations in the file:
 ```cpp
 namespace acme {
     /* your declarations here */